Achievement/Reporting

 EXTERNAL CREDITS

-Students may obtain graduation credits by completing recognized programmes as established by the Ministry of Education.
-Some examples include programmes completed through B.C.
-Conservatory of Music, Royal Academy of Dance, and youth programmes such as Cadets and 4H.
+Students may obtain graduation credits by completing recognized programs as established by the Ministry of Education.
+Some examples include programs completed through B.C.
+Conservatory of Music, Royal Academy of Dance, and youth programs such as Cadets and 4H.
 See your counsellor and contact the website www.bced.gov.bc.ca/graduation.

 HONOUR ROLL/PRINCIPAL’S LIST